Efficient and Robust Pedestrian Detection using Deep Learning for Human-Aware Navigation: Human-Aware Navigation

 where \begin{itemize} \item{$\alpha$ -- orientation of the function;} \item{$\beta_h$ -- variance in the $\alpha$ direction;} \item{$\beta_r$ -- variance in the $\alpha - \pi$ direction;} \item{$\beta_s$ -- variance in the $\alpha \pm \frac{\pi}{2}$ direction;} \item{$e_x$ and $e_y$ -- are the variables that define the space around the person; and} \item{$p_x$ and $p_y$} -- represent the person position. \end{itemize} A graphical representation of these parameters is shown in Fig.~\ref{fig:as_gauss}\subref{fig:as_gauss:moving}.
 Then, the personal space of a walking person was modelled as:

-$\alpha_p$ is the person's orientation and $\nu$ her speed.
+$\alpha_p$ is the person's orientation and $\nu$ her speed (norm of the velocity vector).
 A graphical representation of the person walking along y--axis direction with a velocity of 1 [m/s] is presented in Fig.~\ref{fig:as_gauss}\subref{fig:as_gauss:moving}.

 Regarding a walking person, it makes sense for the personal space in front to be larger than in the back (to ensure that the robot does not pass in front of the person, decreasing the risk of collision).
 On the other hand, if a person is standing and we consider the personal space defined using the previous formulation, the robot may pass behind too close to the person, causing discomfort.
 Thus, for this case we propose that the personal space to be modelled as a circular Gaussian: